This Healthier Carrot Sheet Cake is easy to make, naturally gluten free, and the hit at every family holiday I’ve taken it to!

 I’ve been craving carrot cake for so long now, I can’t even remember when it actually started.
-I don’t know if you can relate, but once I get a craving, there’s very little chance it will go away – even after 6+ months!
-So in light of a certain craving that just wouldn’t stop, I decided it was high time to get busy making a healthier version of carrot cake.
+I don’t know if you can relate, but once I get a craving, there’s very little chance it will go away.
+Even after 6+ months I can’t stop thinking about it!
+So since my carrot cake craving just won’t stop, I decided it was high time to get busy making a healthier version of carrot cake.

 While carrot cake might not be the most unhealthy dessert out there.
 The sheer amount of flour, sugar, and vegetable oil in this classic leaves a lot of room for improvement.
 Instead of the usual vegetable oil, I used avocado oil for a healthy fat.